+1. Make backup

+At this point, you should create a full backup of the upgraded repository.

+1. Configure GBS

-- 1. Create a full backup of the upgraded repository.
-For details, see the System Administration Guide for GemStone/S 64 Bit. - 2.
-If you are using GBS clients, ensure you have upgraded to a supported version.
-You must use GBS version 7.5 or later to connect to a GemStone/S 64 Bit v3.1 repository.
+If you are using GBS clients, ensure you have upgraded to a supported version of GBS and client Smalltalk.
+You must use GBS version 7.6.1 or later for VW, or GBS 5.4.2 or later for VA, to connect to a GemStone/S 64 Bit v3.2 repository.

-Configure GBS to use the version 3.1 client libraries.
-Note that the required libraries, library naming conventions, and the process GBS uses to identify the correct library to load have changed in version 7.5.
-Read the updated instructions carefully.
+Configure GBS to use the version 3.2 client libraries.
+Depending on the GBS version you are upgrading from, the required libraries, library naming conventions, and the process GBS uses to identify the correct library to load may have changed.

-See Chapter 6, 'Configuring GBS for GemStone/S 64 Bit' for details.
+See Chapter 5, 'Configuring GBS for GemStone/S 64 Bit' for details.